CSR (group)

 CSR (/si ɛs ɑr/; Korean: 첫사랑; RR: Cheotsarang) is a South Korean girl group formed and managed by A2Z Entertainment.
-The septet—consisting of members Sua, Geumhee, Sihyeon, Seoyeon, Yuna, Duna and Yeham—was at the time of debut composed entirely of 17-year-olds, a first time in the industry.
+The septet—consisting of members Sua, Geumhee, Sihyeon, Seoyeon, Yuna, Duna, and Yeham—was at the time of debut composed entirely of 17-year-olds, a first time in the K-pop industry.
 They made their official debut on July 27, 2022, with the release of their first extended play (EP) Sequence: 7272.

 Name

 CSR is an abbreviation of Cheotsarang (lit.
 First Love).
 The company stated on the name that, "taking advantage of all members being seventeen years old, the group plans to show various interpretations of first love and tell the story of the members growing up year by year".

 History

-2022–present: Introduction, debut with Sequence: 7272 and Sequence: 17&
+2022: Introduction, debut with 'Sequence: 7272' and 'Sequence: 17&'

-On July 11, 2022, A2Z Entertainment announced that they would be debuting their first girl group.
+On July 11, 2022, A2Z Entertainment (formerly Pop Music) announced that they would be debuting their first girl group.
 The members were revealed through trailers on July 11 and July 12.
-On July 12, 2022, the group's management company announced that the septet would be releasing their debut extended play Sequence: 7272 on July 28.
+On July 12, the group's management company announced that the septet would be releasing their debut extended play Sequence: 7272 on July 28.
 The music video for their debut lead single "Pop?
-Pop!" was released one day prior to the release, and the press showcase was also held at Mastercard Hall in Yongsan-gu, Seoul on the afternoon of the 27th and the album was officially released on July 28.
+Pop!" was released one day prior to the album's release, and the press showcase was also held at Mastercard Hall in Yongsan-gu, Seoul on the afternoon of the 27th.
+The album was officially released on July 28.
 The group made their broadcast debut on Mnet's M Countdown on July 28 to perform "Pop?
 Pop!".

-On November 17, the group released their first single album titled Sequence: 17& and its lead single "♡Ticon" (pronounced "love-ticon").
-With this release, CSR earned their first music show win on KBS's Music Bank on December 2, 2022.
+On November 17, the group released their first single album titled Sequence: 17&, with its lead single "♡Ticon" (pronounced "love-ticon").
+With this release, CSR earned their first music show win on KBS's Music Bank on December 2.